PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 			- The dragonshard fragment
 		- Draven took an Oath to protect the Shard with his life, and to use the light of Siberys to hold back the forces of Khyber

+	- Aeren d'Cannith
+		- Was adopted into House Cannith about 20 years ago at the age of 18 y/o as the Youngest Master Artificer (and only Master Artificer without a Mark of Creation) ever named within the house.
+			- Due to his invention of the ingenious Everbright Lantern
+		- He is now the Mentor to Miri, the magewright currently living in Shavelant.
 **Artifacts**
 - Artifact 1: ***Fractured Khyber Dragonshard & Fragments***
 	- Their existence was kept a closely guarded secret by Varyn.